lesgourg/Euclid_KP_nu/README.md

-# Euclid_w0wa
+# Euclid_KPnu

-This directory contains everything to reproduce forecasts for LCDM+w0+wa.
+This directory contains everything to reproduce forecasts for the KP_nu project of WP3.

 To reproduce the results, the first the first step is to clone here adequate versions of the various codes, following instructions int he respective .md files